nasa-jpl/visual-perception-engine/README.md

 ```

-If you want to use ROS2 node be careful where do you clone it.
+If you want to use ROS2 node be careful where you clone it.
 For more info see [the section on building ROS2 node](#ros2-node).

 ### Set up docker
 For portability we used docker.
 Our environment is based on great work by [Dustin Franklin](https://github.com/dusty-nv).
 Firstly, export the following variables: